Bharat Mata: Association with religion and worship

-The Temple, a gift from the nationalists Shiv Prasad Gupta and Durga Prasad Khatri, was inaugurated by Mahatma Gandhi in 1936.
-Mahatma Gandhi said, "I hope this temple, which will serve as a cosmopolitan platform for people of all religions, castes, and creeds including Harijans, will go a great way in promoting religious unity, peace, and love in the country."
+The first Bharat Mata Temple was established by Shiv Prasad Gupta in Varanasi and was inaugurated by Mahatma Gandhi in 1936.
+This temple does not have any idols and houses a marble relief map of India on its floor.
+A poem written for the inauguration by the poet Maithili Sharan Gupt is displayed on its wall.
+During its inauguration, Gandhi said, "I hope this temple, which will serve as a cosmopolitan platform for people of all religions, castes, and creeds including Harijans, will go a great way in promoting religious unity, peace, and love in the country."